 Wade received his PhD in neuroscience from Washington University in St. Louis in the summer of 2018.
-During his graduate school tenure advised by Dr. Timothy Miller, Wade’s research focused on improving ALS clinical trial design, while also developing new technologies to determine if experimental therapies for hitting their intended targets in the brain and spinal cord during these trials.
-Wade secured research grants from the National Institute of Health and The ALS Association to perform his research in preclinical disease models and a clinical study in human subjects with ALS.
-Wade published three research articles in scientific journals detailing his work, and co-authored a book chapter with Dr. Miller describing the potential of a new class of therapeutics, antisense oligonucleotides, for the treatment of ALS.
+During his graduate school tenure advised by Dr. Timothy Miller, Wade’s research focused on improving ALS clinical trial design, while also developing new technologies to determine if experimental therapies hit their intended targets in the brain and spinal cord during these trials.
+Wade secured research grants from the National Institute of Health and the ALS Association to perform his research in preclinical disease models and a clinical study in human subjects with ALS.
+Wade published 3 research articles in scientific journals detailing his work, and co-authored a book chapter with Dr. Miller describing the potential of a new class of therapeutics, antisense oligonucleotides, for the treatment of ALS.

-As Wade walks into the laboratory each day, he thinks about Lou Gehrig, his grandfather, and all of the other incredible individuals who have endured suffering at the hands of these diseases.
-He fights for them every day, and he will continue to do so throughout his scientific career.
+As Wade walks into the laboratory each day, he thinks about Lou Gehrig, his grandfather, and all of the other incredible individuals who courageously endured suffering at the hands of these diseases.
+He fights for them every day, and will continue to do so throughout his scientific career.

 View a recent TEDx talk by Brother Self detailing what we know about Alzheimer’s Disease along with why drugs that have failed clinical trials might still work.
 Dr. Self also describes the significant advancements made in diagnostics and in measuring the state of the disease.
 This talk was given at a TEDx event using the TED conference format but independently organized by a local community.